Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Experiments

+\textbf{Post-processing through projection is influenced by the choice of the initial seed or the generated sample}.
+For conditional settings, in COP-FT, conditional generation provides samples closer to the constraint set for post-processing (projection), whereas COP uses a randomly picked training sample.
+Therefore, the sample quality degradation due to the projection step is low in COP-FT, when compared to COP, resulting in higher FD values (check Table \ref{tab:main_results}). \projectabbr\ eliminates these effects through iterative projection and denoising, where the adverse effects of the projection step are nullified by the subsequent denoising steps (check Figure \ref{fig:qualitative}).
+Notably, in the Stocks dataset, \projectabbr\ provides $30 \times$ and $15 \times$ reduction in the FD and DS values, respectively (Table \ref{tab:main_results}), over the COP variants.

+\textbf{Projecting the noisy intermediate latents has adversarial effects on sample quality.} As explained in Section \ref{sec:approach}, projecting the noisy intermediate latents (PDM and PRODIGY) pushes them off the noise manifold, resulting in inaccurate denoising.
+This affects the generated sample quality as shown through higher FD and TSTR values in Table \ref{tab:aux_main_table}. \projectabbr\ circumvents this issue by projecting the posterior mean estimate and adding an appropriate amount of noise to the projected posterior mean estimate to obtain the noisy latents (Figure \ref{fig:algo_description}).
+This approach provides noisy latents that are closer to the training domain of the denoiser, eventually resulting in high sample quality, leading to $6 \times$ and $10 \times$ reduction in the FD values for the Air Quality and Stocks datasets, respectively (Table \ref{tab:aux_main_table}).

+\textbf{Optimizing the guidance weights seems practically hard for a large number of constraints.} From Table \ref{tab:main_results}, observe the high constraint violation magnitudes for the guidance-based approaches such as Guided DiffTime and Diffusion-TS.
+We attribute this to the interaction between gradients for each constraint violation, which, if not scaled appropriately, leads to poor guidance. \projectabbr\ avoids these issues by utilizing off-the-shelf solvers to handle the projection step, and the adverse effects of projection are nullified by the subsequent denoising steps.
+This results in $50 \times$ and $10\%$ reduction in FD and TSTR, respectively, over guidance-based methods for the Stocks dataset.

-\textbf{Does \projectabbr\ track the real test samples that adhere to the same set of constraints?} For a large number of constraints or a small constraint set, we expect the generated samples that satisfy the constraints to have a high degree of similarity with the real test samples from which we extract the constraints.
-To this end, we denote tracking real test samples as the property to have better similarity scores with the real sample as the number of constraints increases.
-In Fig. \ref{fig:tracking_quantitative}, we note that \projectabbr\ outperforms all baselines in the DTW metric for any number of constraints, thereby showing higher similarity with the real test samples.
-Note that out of all approaches, \projectabbr\ has the best reduction in the DTW scores as the number of constraints increases.
-Simultaneously, we also note that the sample quality is unaffected or even improves for \projectabbr\ with increasing constraints (lower FD scores).
-We observe that \projectabbr's performance is consistent across multiple real-world datasets, with significant improvements in the DTW values of around 33\% for air quality, 77\% for stocks, and 22\% for the traffic dataset with respect to the best performing baseline.
+\textbf{\projectabbr\ effectively tracks the real test samples that adhere to the same set of constraints.} We denote tracking real test samples as the property to have better similarity scores (lower DTW) with the real sample as the number of constraints increases.
+In Figure \ref{fig:tracking_quantitative_results}, we observe that \projectabbr\ has the best reduction in the DTW scores as the number of constraints increases.
+Simultaneously, the sample quality is unaffected or even improves for \projectabbr\ with increasing constraints (lower FD scores). \projectabbr's performance is consistent across multiple real-world datasets, with up to $55\%$ reduction in the DTW scores for the Stocks dataset.